-Asset Protection Using Discretionary Lifetime Trusts for Minor Beneficiaries
+Discretionary Trusts for Minor Beneficiaries

-Many parents and grandparents choose to terminate a minor's trust at a specific age, such as 25 or 30—a time when they believe the minor will be mature enough to invest, spend and manage his own inheritance.
+Many parents and grandparents choose to terminate a minor's trust when the child reaches a certain age, such as 25 or 30—a time when they believe the minor will be mature enough to invest, spend, and manage their own inheritance.
 The trust is terminated by distributing the remaining assets outright to the beneficiary when they reach that specified age.

-Asset Protection Using Lifetime Trusts for Adult Beneficiaries
+Asset Protection for Adult Beneficiaries

 You can also set up a discretionary lifetime trust for the benefit of a beneficiary who is already an adult, even your spouse.
 You might consider doing so for the same reasons you created one for a minor—lifetime asset protection against creditors, judgments, and divorcing spouses.
 AB Trusts or ABC Trusts can both be designed to include asset protection for your spouse.